-This lavishly illustrated book on Clare College, Cambridge, presents a fascinating insight into college life and learning through the twentieth century.
-As the editor says in her preface, "Clare is, indeed, a precious jewel in the well-stocked Cambridge treasury.
-Unique in its architecture, strong in fellowship and spirit, conservative in its traditions, its progress has been made in sure, measured steps, rather than impetuous strides".
+Featuring a foreword by Sir David Attenborough, this lavishly illustrated book on Clare College, Cambridge, presents a fascinating insight into college life and learning through the twentieth century.
+As the editor says in her preface, 'Clare is, indeed, a precious jewel in the well-stocked Cambridge treasury.
+Unique in its architecture, strong in fellowship and spirit, conservative in its traditions, its progress has been made in sure, measured steps, rather than impetuous strides'.

-"In summer the car was replaced by the punt, and Clare came into its own.
+'In summer the car was replaced by the punt, and Clare came into its own.
 Armed with a wind-up gramophone, bottles of wine and a copy of The Four Quartets, we would shunt our way to Grantchester, riding perilously low on the water as we collected friends along the way.
-We felt creative, we would feed the ducks bread soaked on vodka, which yielded new perspectives on synchronised swimming", commented one of the many contributors.
+We felt creative, we would feed the ducks bread soaked on vodka, which yielded new perspectives on synchronised swimming, commented one of the many contributors.